-- One of China’s biggest tuna fishing firms, Dalian Ocean Fishing, made headlines last year when four young Indonesian deckhands fell sick and died from unknown illnesses after allegedly being subject to horrible conditions on one of its boats.
+- One of China’s biggest tuna companies, Dalian Ocean Fishing, made headlines last year when four Indonesian deckhands fell sick and died from unknown illnesses after allegedly being subject to horrible conditions on one of its boats.

-- Now, an investigation by Mongabay, Tansa and the Environmental Reporting Collective shows for the first time that the abuses suffered by workers on that vessel — most commonly, being fed substandard food, given possibly dangerous drinking water and made to work excessively — were not limited to one boat, but widespread and systematic across the company’s fleet.
+- Now, an investigation by Mongabay, Tansa and the Environmental Reporting Collective shows for the first time that the abuses suffered by workers on that vessel — most commonly, being given substandard food, possibly dangerous drinking water and being made to work excessively — were not limited to one boat, but widespread and systematic across the company’s fleet.

-- Moreover, migrant fishers on many boats were subject to beatings and threats to withhold pay if they did not follow orders.
+- Moreover, migrant fishers were subject to beatings and threats to withhold pay if they did not follow orders.
 Many have not received their full salaries or been paid at all.